instructure/node-jwt/README.md

 verify using the `default` key.
 Otherwise, it will try using every key in the keystore to verify.

+NOTE: the HS256 algorithm is disallowed for security purposes.
+A JWT that was signed using HS256 will be rejected by the verification process.
+To check if a JWT was signed with HS256, base64-decode the JWT (e.g. at https://jwt.io/) and make sure the "alg" key in the header doesn't equal "HS256"

 ### Signing

 `inst-node-jwt` can also sign tokens, e.g. for testing purposes.